Why should I hire a REALTOR® to help find and purchase a home?

 Why should I sign a Buyer agency agreement?

-Why should I get pre-approved for a mortgage before I begin my search for a property?
+Why should I get pre-approved for a mortgage before I begin my property search?

-Sometimes you may think you can afford something that may be out of reach, or conversely you can afford more than what you're looking at.
+Sometimes you may think you can afford something slightly out of reach, or conversely you can afford more than what you're looking at.
 By knowing your mortgage situation you are able to look at properties that meet your criteria financially.
 You will also be able to lock in an interest rate for a given period of time.
 If you delay in getting approved then interest rates may go up and that could affect how much you can afford.
 Getting pre-approved for a mortgage also helps the REALTOR® significantly when they are searching for properties to show you.
 It also helps the offer presentation.
-When a Seller has confidence that you are able to meet your financing condition in the offer then he is able to make easier decisions about his property and its sale.
-You will also be confident that you can afford the home.
+When a Seller has confidence you are able to meet your financing condition in the offer then he is able to make easier decisions about his property and its sale.
+You will also be confident you can afford the home.

-How do I know that I'm paying fair market value for my purchase?
+How do I know I'm paying fair market value for my purchase?

-A good REALTOR®, after discussing your wants and needs, will show you homes that suit your interests and your pocketbook.
+A good REALTOR®, after discussing your wants and needs, will show you homes suiting your interests and your pocketbook.
 After seeing a number of homes you will be able to assess for yourself what you like and dislike, and also what is the better deal for the money.
-Once you decide on a home, the REALTOR® can do a "reverse analysis" through the data on the MLS® System to see what comparable properties have recently sold for in the marketplace.
+Once you decide on a home, the REALTOR® can provide a 'reverse analysis' through the data on the MLS® System to see what comparable properties have recently sold for in the marketplace.
 This may give you a more precise idea of what to offer the Seller.